ArthurSimoesFerreira/exercicios-beecrowd/README.md

 # exercicios-beecrowd
-Todos os meus exercícios feitos no site beecrowd em PYTHON
+Todos meus exercícios feitos no beecrowd em PYTHON

 All exercises completed on beecrowd with PYTHON